 What is a Website Content Audit?

-A website content audit is the process of organizing and analyzing your webpages in order to improve your information, SEO, navigability, and more.
+A website content audit is the process of organizing and analyzing your webpages in order to improve your SEO, navigability, overall information and more.
 Your content audit may show where pages should be removed, redirected, expanded, or improved.

 Your website content audit can use many different metrics.
 Which metrics you use will depend on what information you’re looking for, and what changes you’d like to make.
 Some website content audits are simple, using a few metrics to make changes, while others are much more in-depth.